rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

 [Minecraft data packs](https://minecraft.gamepedia.com/Data_Pack),
 the game's deliberately-limited in-game scripting language.
 Langcraft is entirely language independent, so any language with an LLVM-based compiler can (with the right API bindings) run in Minecraft.
-Currently bindings to both C and Rust exist.
+Currently, bindings to both C and Rust exist.
 While not as visually impressive as a redstone computer, Langcraft does stretch the bounds of the game quite a bit, using jukeboxes for memory, armor stands to represent pointers,